Consultant Plastic Surgery

 You should avoid sexual intercourse for the first 6 weeks following surgery.

-The price for this starts from £4250 under local anaesthetic as an outpatient.
-The price can be more if under general anaesthetic and inpatient.
+The price for this starts from £5000 under local anaesthetic as an outpatient.
+The price for a labiaplasty in Manchester & Cheshire can be more if under general anaesthetic and inpatient.

 Labiaplasty